Jinyu1Joyce/Jinyu1Joyce.github.io/aboutme.md

 ---
 layout: page
-title: Author Page
+title: About the group
 ---

 ## Shuyu CAO
-* In charge of Data Collection, Data Preprocessing and Data Analyzing
+* Responsible for data collection, preprocessing, and analysis.

 ## Leyao HUANG
-* In charge of Introduction, literature Review and Qualitative Assessment
+* Responsible for the introduction, literature review, and qualitative assessment.

 ## Jinyu LIU
-* In charge of Result Presentation, Discussion and Website making
+* Responsible for results presentation, discussion, and website design.

 ## Anupa KUJUR
-* In charge of Methodology, Qualitative Assessment and Limitation
+* Responsible for methodology, qualitative assessment, and identifying study limitations.